 - Have a look at the new rotor.
-You will find on its circumference a small pressed in line.
-That is an ignition marking.
-It is durable, but not well visible, so better highlighten it with some marker pen.
+On its circumference you will find a small pressed in line.
+The marking is durable, but not well visible, especially when the rotor is fixed.
+So it is a good idea to highlighten the marking with some colour (simplest with a marker-pen). - This is an ignition marking too.